Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 The Coros app has a straightforward tool for building structured workouts and scheduling them on your calendar.
 If one is due today, you are automatically prompted with such workouts, and they execute well enough with a smart trainer.

-Performance cyclists require structured workouts and plan sync from 3rd party sources like TrainingPeaks (TP) and FinalSurge.
-TP should work, but I re-authorized my connection to that platform and still haven’t gotten any of this week’s scheduled workouts.
+Performance cyclists require structured workouts and a plan that syncs with 3rd-party sources like TrainingPeaks (TP) and FinalSurge.
+TP should work, but I re-authorised the connection to that platform and still haven’t gotten any of this week’s scheduled workouts.

 Coros likely does enough here for most long-distance adventure cyclists by catering for occasional manually created workouts.